jason-ford-x/proposal-equality/README.md

 ## Equality.has*
 These methods let you test the key/value/entry of an `Object`, `Array`, `Map`, or `Set` using a specific equality algorithm, defaulting to 'strict'.
 They all return a `Boolean` as soon as possible.

+For the 'strict' case, these methods are effectively aliases for methods like `Array.includes`, `Set.has`, but more convenient when iterating over a mixed collection as you wouldn't have to type-check to know which method to use.

 **Note:** I do not think these methods should be added to the respective data types — having to provide an `Equality` method already forces you to dip into this API, might as well use it wholly.

 ### Equality.hasKey( target, key, method='strict' )
-Returns if the target has the provided key, based on the specified equality algorithm.
+Returns whether the target has the provided key, based on the specified equality algorithm.
 Since keys for `Map` can be anything, `uniform` provides a convenient way to match on identical-looking objects at the key level.

 For `Set`/`Array`, keys are the indices.
 ```js